 However, if you do want to get the same results in Publish or Perish as with a standard Google Scholar search, do the following.

-- Enter your query terms in the All of the words field.
+- Enter your query terms in the Keywords field.

-- Set the Year of publication fields both to 0.
+- Set the Years fields both to 0.

 - Click on Lookup.

 - When the results appear, click on the Rank column header to sort the results in the order in which Google Scholar returned them.

 Not all queries return the results you would expect.
 You might have to refine your queries to get the most accurate results.
 See Author search, Journal search, and General search for tips to refine your query.

 Some tell-tale signs of ineffective queries are:

 - Too many results that you are not interested in: This is typically caused by criteria or search terms that are too broad.